smartel99/Frasy/README.md

 When opening Frasy for the first time, the user will be prompted to select the files that contain the sequences of test.
 This will be remembered so that they are automatically loaded on start up in the future.

 Sequences and tests can be enabled and disabled through the test explorer, which is also used to display the progression of the sequence.
-The user then only has to click on the "Run" button.
+The user then only has to click on the "run" button.

 ## Documentation
 The API reference documentation can be found [here](doc/API/).